Like you, I'm crazy about cars. I hope here I can share a few unknown models with you. If you know of others, please share in the comments.

 Wacky went on to make 130 of these right up until 1964, completely unchanged from the first.
 Incredibly, Wacky was able to buy the chassis from Bristol, ship them to Bertone who then made and assembled the bodies for them, then ship them to Chicago and he could still sell them for a profit at less than half what Bristol was charging for their cars in England.
 Wacky was charging $4250 and the Bristol 404 was $9900.

 Bob Carnes was sure, just like everybody else in the late 50’s, that if he built a nice looking roadster people would beat a path to his door.
 They didn’t do that until he built the Bocar XP-5, having failed with the XP-1, -2, -3, and -4.
+One of the first US made sports cars.

 Everyone was out to beat Lance Reventlow in the outstanding Scarab.
 But few could match Reventlow’s deep pockets.